rsnpj/notes-site/notes/Year_2/Software_Methodologies/Machine_Learning/Decision_Trees.md

 From a raw table of data to a decision tree:

-1. Calculate all of the Gini Impurity values
+1. Calculate all the Gini Impurity values

 2. If a node itself has the lowest value, leave it as a Leaf node, don’t further separate it